 Neuroplasticity is an “always on” process that reshapes and fine tunes (both strengthening & pruning) the more than 100 trillion neural connections (synapses) that exist in the human brain.
 Each single neuron can receive signals from 5,000 – 10,000 other neurons through dendrite connections:

 A single neuron has only one axon to transmit signals, so it tends to “listen” to input from many of its dendrite connections before sending a signal of its own.
 Neuroplasticity is the biological method for how the brain responds to its environment – learning the skills and adaptive behavior necessary to survive.

-Over time, this pattern of learned behavior, skill acquisition, and memory is sometimes also known as experience and wisdom.
+Over time, this pattern of learned & adaptive behavior, skill acquisition, and memory is recognized as experience and wisdom.

 Curious about your brain?
 Take the Healthy Brain Test, and learn how sleep quality, diet choices, and exercise patterns influence your brain health.